aaronjamesyoung/ajy-digitalgarden/src/site/notes/Using Calibre with Amazon Kindle Paperwhite (2021 version).md

 I use the included Kindle data cable to send books from Calibre to my Kindle.

 I do not consider this to be a 2-way sync.
 My Calibre library is the source of the data and Kindle is essentially a client.
 I don't keep them synchronized with each other, but I upload books from Calibre to Kindle when I decide to read them.

+I very rarely turn on wifi on my Kindle.